junxit/us-congress-bills-112/metadata.md

 - 2011-10-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812). (text: CR 10/25/2011 H7030-7031)
 - 2011-10-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812).(text: CR 10/25/2011 H7030-7031)
 - 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2012-07-12 — Amendment SA 2553 agreed to in Senate by Unanimous Consent.
+- 2012-07-12 — Amendment SA 2553 proposed by Senator Reid for Senator Gillibrand. (consideration: CR S4980-4981; text: CR S4980-4981) In the nature of a substitute.
+- 2012-07-12 — Measure laid before Senate by unanimous consent. (consideration: CR S4980-4981)
+- 2012-07-12 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-07-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-07-12 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2012-07-12 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2012-07-12 — Senate amendment agreed to: Amendment SA 2553 agreed to in Senate by Unanimous Consent.
+- 2012-07-12 — Senate amendment proposed (on the floor): Amendment SA 2553 proposed by Senator Reid for Senator Gillibrand.(consideration: CR S4980-4981; text: CR S4980-4981)
+- 2012-07-12 — Senate amendment submitted